Kalahari Resorts

-Kalahari Resorts and Conventions is a water park resort chain with locations in Wisconsin Dells, Wisconsin; Sandusky, Ohio; Pocono Manor, Pennsylvania; and in Round Rock, Texas.
-Named for the Kalahari Desert in southern Africa, the resorts are heavily decorated with African animals, plants, and other African motifs.
+Kalahari Resorts and Conventions is a water park resort chain with four locations, in Wisconsin, Pennsylvania, Ohio, and Texas.
+Named for the Kalahari Desert in southern Africa, occupying eastern Namibia, western Botswana and northwestern South Africa, the resorts are heavily decorated with African animals and plants, and other African motifs.

 Kalahari Resorts operates some of the largest indoor water parks in the United States.
-The Round Rock location's 223,000-square-foot indoor water park is the second largest in the United States, followed by the Pocono Mountains location's 220,000-square-foot water park, the 173,000-square-foot waterpark in Sandusky and the Wisconsin Dells' 125,000-square-foot park.
+The Round Rock location's 223,000-square-foot indoor water park is the largest in the United States, followed by the Pocono Mountains location's 220,000-square-foot water park, the 173,000-square-foot waterpark in Sandusky and the Wisconsin Dells' 125,000-square-foot park.
 A Fredericksburg, Virginia location was in development until 2013, when it was scrapped after problems with financing.
+Kalahari later returned to Virginia and broke ground on their newest resort in Spotsylvania County, which is set to open in 2026.

 Conventions held at the Kalahari Resorts are typically by state and regional organizations, such as the Wisconsin Network Conference on Alzheimer's Disease and Related Dementias in May 2014, Ohio Holstein Convention in February 2020, and Wisconsin District Ladies Ministries Retreat in April 2021.

 Locations

 Wisconsin Dells

 The Wisconsin Dells resort opened in May 2000.
-It has 756 guest rooms, making it the second-largest resort in the state.
+It has 756 guest rooms, making it one of the larger resorts in the state.
 The convention center was expanded from 100000 sqft to 230000 sqft in 2011.

 The indoor water park at Wisconsin Dells is the largest in Wisconsin, at 125000 sqft.
 It was also America's largest indoor water park until the Kalahari Resort in Sandusky finished its indoor water park expansion in December 2007.
-The Wisconsin Dells resort's Indoor Waterpark is home to the first indoor uphill water coaster and first indoor FlowRider surfing simulator.
-In 2011, the indoor waterpark went through an expansion, which included America's first indoor "Super Loops" slides.
+The Wisconsin Dells resort's Indoor Waterpark is home to the first indoor uphill water coaster, named the Master Blaster, and first indoor FlowRider surfing simulator.
+In 2011, the indoor waterpark went through an expansion, which included America's first indoor Super Loop slides.
 Wisconsin Dells Kalahari also has a 77000 sqft outdoor water park with several water slides, a lazy river, and a three-story interactive play structure.